About the Maternal Suicide Awareness Campaign

 Learn more about the moms who have lost their lives to maternal suicide here.

-The Maternal Suicide Awareness Campaign runs from September 9-13, 2019.
-2020 Mom will share Maternal Suicide Awareness facts and resources in e-news and social media.
+This year, the Maternal Suicide Awareness Campaign will ran from September 9-13, 2019.
+There were two parts to our maternal suicide awareness campaign: The #MomsAreNotImmune Remembrance Vigil and the #KnowMomFacts Campaign.
+2020 Mom shared Maternal Suicide Awareness facts and resources in e-news and social media (Facebook, Twitter, LinkedIn).

 Get your blue dot button here.

 National Suicide Prevention Week (September 9-15, 2019) is an annual campaign hosted by the American Association of Suicidology in the United States to inform and engage health professionals and the general public about suicide prevention and warning signs of suicide.
 Learn more here.